TN 35 (12-24)

 2. Worker’s self-employed status

-A worker is self-employed when he or she meets the majority of these conditions:
+A worker is self-employed when they meet the majority of these conditions:

-• advertises his or her services to the general public;
+• advertises their services to the general public;

-• may be liable for damages if he or she quits before completing the job;
+• may be liable for damages if they quit before completing the job;

 • makes a profit or suffers a loss;

-• pays his or her own expenses and provides the equipment and work place; and
+• pays their own expenses and provides the equipment and work place; and

 • works for a number of persons or firms at the same time.